offyerrocker/PD2-Console/README.md

 will not crash, and will instead log an error "div 0 error" to the console.
 However, any successful code execution may still cause crashes in any affected code outside of the console, e.g. replacing a value that the game uses with a nil or invalid value.
+For example, running

+`managers.player = true`
+will crash next time any PlayerManager function is called, because you are removing (the global for) an important class used by the game.

 This code will only execute on your client; remote code execution is a security exploit, not a planned feature.
 Commands may not be mixed with other commands or with user-input Lua code by default.